HarshBhanot7/redback-documentation/docs/project-4/Player-Tracking/Greyhounds_tracking.md

 The dataset used for training the model includes a large collection of images of greyhounds, labeled and annotated using Roboflow.
 The dataset was created by the team, with tasks distributed among members to efficiently label each image, ensuring a high-quality dataset to improve the model's performance.

 - [View our Roboflow repository](https://universe.roboflow.com/greyhound-tracking-ioamr/australian-greyhound-racing)

+## Speed Calculation Method
+The speed of greyhounds is estimated using the following steps:
+1. **Detection**: YOLOv8 detects greyhounds in each video frame.
+2. **Tracking**: DeepSort tracks detected greyhounds, assigning a unique ID to each.
+3. **Position Tracking**: The center of each bounding box is recorded across frames.
+4. **Speed Estimation**: Speed is calculated by measuring the Euclidean distance between positions in consecutive frames and multiplying by the frame rate (FPS).

 ## Challenges and Solutions
 - **Close Proximity Detection:** Initial challenges included difficulties in detecting greyhounds when they were close together.
 This was mitigated by expanding the dataset and refining the model.